clw224/clw224.github.io/_publications/2010-10-01-paper-title-number-5.md

 ---
-title: "Regulation of endocrine systems by the microbiome: perspectives from comparative animal models"
+title: "Regulation of endocrine systems by the microbiome: perspectives from comparative animal models, <i>invited review</i>"

 collection: publications